kucherenko12/SelfAssessment/Skills/Programming.md

   - Improbability factor
   - Accidental complexity
   - Action at a distance
-  - Spaghetti
+  - Spaghetti 🎓 known
-  - Silver bullet
+  - Silver bullet 👂 heard
-  - Not invented here
+  - Not invented here 👂 heard
   - Dead code
-  - Unreachable code
+  - Unreachable code 🖐️ used
-  - Duplicate code
+  - Duplicate code 🖐️ used
   - Premature optimization
   - Micro-optimization
-  - Nested loops
+  - Nested loops 🖐️ used
-  - Long method/function/procedure
+  - Long method/function/procedure 🖐️ used
   - Long inheritance
-  - Large class/file
+  - Large class/file 🖐️ used
-  - Too many parameters
+  - Too many parameters 🖐️ used
-  - Pass-through parameters
+  - Pass-through parameters 🖐️ used
   - Accumulate and fire
-  - Use switch/case
+  - Use switch/case 🖐️ used
-  - Temporary field
+  - Temporary field 🖐️ used
   - Handle object as instances and hashes at the same time
-  - Use fields instead of arguments
+  - Use fields instead of arguments 🎓 known
   - Data clump
   - Feature envy
   - Monkey patch
   - Yo-yo problem
 - Runtimes and virtual machines
-  - Bytecode
+  - Bytecode 🖐️ used
   - V8
   - VJM
   - CLR
   - Mono
 - Operating systems
-  - Interrupts
+  - Interrupts 🖐️ used
-  - Drivers
+  - Drivers 🖐️ used
-  - Kernel
+  - Kernel 🖐️ used
   - Ring
-  - Virtual memory
+  - Virtual memory 🖐️ used
-  - File system
+  - File system 🖐️ used
-  - Linux
+  - Linux 🖐️ used
-  - Unix
+  - Unix 🖐️ used
   - BSD
   - MacOS
-  - Windows
+  - Windows 🖐️ used
   - Real-time OS
   - Embedded OS
 - Standards
-  - ASCII
+  - ASCII 🖐️ used
   - Escape sequence
   - RFC
   - IETF